 11. Scale Your Tests

 Broaden your testing scope.
 Incorporate more simulated users, introduce tests from various global locations, and factor in diverse network conditions.
-Comprehensive testing aims to envelop all plausible user scenarios.
+Comprehensive testing aims to encompass all plausible user scenarios.

 12. Consistent Monitoring